Event Sourcing

 array

-The related data of the Event that you want to store, eg for OrderCreated
+The related data of the Event that you want to store, eg for OrderCreated, I would store:

 - total_price